Homeland (TV series): Season 6 (2017)

 Several months after the previous season, Carrie is back in the United States, living in Brooklyn, New York.
 She now works at a foundation that provides aid to Muslims living in the United States.
 The season features the election of the first female president and occurs between election day and inauguration day.

 Season 7 (2018)

 Carrie has left her job in the White House and moved back to D.C. to live with her sister Maggie.
 She takes on the Keane administration to secure the release of 200 members of the intelligence community who were arrested under President Keane's orders the previous season.

 Season 8 (2020)

-Saul, now National Security Advisor to President Warner, is sent to Afghanistan to engage the Taliban in peace negotiations.
+Saul, now National Security Advisor, is sent to Afghanistan to engage the Taliban in peace negotiations.
 He needs help from Carrie, who is recovering from her confinement in a Russian prison.